miklevin/MikeLev.in/_posts/2022-06-14-sun-microsystem-s-zettabyte-file-system-opensolaris-zfs-under-wsl2.md

 headline: Successfully Installed Sun Microsystems' Zettabyte File System (OpenSolaris ZFS) on WSL2 to Access Best Developer Tools.
 description: I'm installing OpenSolaris ZFS as part of a larger effort to have access to all the best developer stuff on my Linux WSL2 system.
 I ran into some errors while trying to get LXC and LXD running, but I was able to get everything working with the help of the 'wsl --help' command.
 I'm excited to have LXD running under WSL and am looking forward to the next livestream which will be about developing Linux system services with LXD.
 keywords: Sun Microsystems, Zettabyte File System, OpenSolaris, ZFS, WSL2, Linux, LXC, LXD, 'wsl --help', Windows Subsystem, Oracle, Solaris, ICs, SNAP store, Docker, systemd, 'lxd init', livestream, blog
-categories: docker, linux, windows subsystem, lxd, systemd, wsl2
+categories: linux, docker, wsl2, lxd, systemd, windows subsystem
 permalink: /blog/sun-microsystem-s-zettabyte-file-system-opensolaris-zfs-under-wsl2/
 layout: post
 ---